The topic of predatory journals, including the definition and scope of the problem, can be controversial.

 It is important to protect your investment of time and money, as well as ensure that your presentations or attendance at conferences are actually furthering your participation in your academic field.

-Understand: If a site is not included in a whitelist, it still might be legitimate; it may simply not have undergone that list's vetting process.
+Understand: If a site is not included in these lists, it still might be legitimate; it may simply not have undergone that list's vetting process.
 Remember also that (a) mistakes can be made, and (b) some journals' quality may change over time.
 It is always best to assess a publication yourself using rigorous standards.

-Other, more specific whitelists may be provided by your department, college, professional association, etc.
+Other, more specific lists may be provided by your department, college, professional association, etc.

-Understand: If a site is not included in a blacklist, it may still be illegitimate; it simply may not have undergone that list's vetting process.
+Understand: If a site is not included in these lists, it may still be illegitimate; it simply may not have undergone that list's vetting process.
 Remember also that (a) mistakes can be made, and (b) some journals' quality may change over time.